vcruvinelr/goat-website/README.md

 lang: en
 ---
 ```
-The page width can be accepts the following options: `full | small| xsmall`.
+The page width can accept the following options: `full | small| xsmall`.

 German languages pages are loacated in `/de/` folder with the following example front matter:
 ```yml